estervandeput/portfolio/README.md

   - Included an estimated total cost in USD and the theme of the wedding for each wedding option.

 #### Skills and Tools Learned
-Through this project, I developed and honed the following skills and tools:

 - **SQL Proficiency**: Learned to write complex SQL queries to create datasets and manipulate data, demonstrating data extraction and preparation skills.
 - **Data Categorization**: Developed categorical attributes for vendors based on logical ranges and business criteria, showcasing my ability to classify and structure data.
 - **Business Analysis**: Gained insights into business requirements to create effective proposals, highlighting my ability to understand client needs and offer tailored solutions.